moin786ahamad/Flowtbag-Tool/README.md

 ## Compilation

-Once libpcap is installed, `go` will install the necessary go dependencies.
+Once libpcap-dev is installed, `go` will install the necessary go dependencies.
 Just build and install using go.

    go get github.com/danielarndt/flowtbag